bushw011/urmorris-pages/pages/06.variety/51.what-do-your-bad-takes-habits-say-about-you/default.md

 ---
 title: 'What Do Your Bad Takes/Habits Say About You?'
+media_order: speech.jpg
 date: '26-02-2021 13:43'
 ---

+**By Desmond Homann, Variety Editor** _Originally published in Issue 8, Volume 33 of The University Register on February 26, 2021_

 **“I correct people when they mix up ladybugs with Asian beetles because apparently that is a distinction that matters.”**